Terms of engagement

 SCOPE OF REGULATION

-- Epoq Legal Ltd will be a 'multi-disciplinary practice'.
-This means that only some of the work it performs will be regulated by the SRA.
-All work performed by Epoq Legal Ltd under these terms of engagement will be regulated by the SRA, but its other, non-legal activities will not be.
-For example, if Epoq Legal Ltd is also the Service Provider (i.e. it provides access to the System on the Website), the provision by it of the Document Preparation Service will not be regulated by the SRA.
-However, this will not affect how Epoq Legal Ltd must deal with any complaint you make about any service provided by it or your right to take that complaint to the Legal Ombudsman (see paragraph 17).
+- We are a 'multi-disciplinary practice'.
+This means that only some of the work we perform is regulated by the SRA.
+All work performed by us under these terms of engagement is regulated by the SRA, but our other, non-legal activities are not.
+For example, if we are also the Service Provider (i.e. we provide access to the System on the Website), the provision by us of the Document Preparation Service is not regulated by the SRA.
+However, this will not affect how we must deal with any complaint you make about any service provided by us or your right to take that complaint to the Legal Ombudsman (see paragraph 17).

 When providing the Services under these terms of engagement, we do not expect to provide any financial services which are 'regulated activities' under the Financial Services and Markets Act 2000.